Lichun: Customs

-China
+Chinese culture

-Lichun traditionally signifies the beginning of spring in East Asian cultures.
+Lichun traditionally signifies the beginning of spring.
 Chinese New Year is celebrated around this time.
 Farmers often celebrate the beginning of Lichun with special village events, worship and offerings to the Taoist and Buddhist gods and ceremonies for a blissful and prosperous new year.
-In China, people eat chūnbǐng (春餅) on this day.
+People eat chūnbǐng (春餅) on this day, especially in northern China.

 According to some schools of Feng Shui, if you are born after Chinese New Years but before or even on the first day of Lichun you are considered the zodiac animal of the previous Chinese lunar year.

 In the lunisolar calendar, New Year's Day might be before or after Lichun.
 A year without Lichun is called 無春年 (no spring year). 無春年 is also known as 寡婦年 (widow year) in northern China or 盲年 (blind year) in southern China.
 Marriage is believed to be unlucky in a year without Lichun.

-In the Republic of China, Lichun has been Farmer's Day since 1941.
+In the Republic of China（Taiwan), Lichun has been Farmer's Day since 1941.

 In Singapore, there is a practice of depositing money into bank accounts on Lichun which many believe will bring them good fortune.